Posted on May 21, 2012

 - Duration: FID cards and Class A and Class B licenses are valid for 6 years; permits to acquire handguns are valid for 10 days.

 - Single Purchase: Handgun purchases are limited to one handgun per permit.
-However, there is no limit on the number of firearms that may be purchased with a Class A or Class B license.
+However, there is no limit on the number of firearms that may be purchased with a Class A or Class B license, or on the number of non-large capacity rifles or shotguns that may be purchased with a FID Card.

-2. States Requiring Licenses or Permits for Handguns Only: California, Connecticut, Iowa, Michigan, New York, North Carolina and Rhode Island all require licenses or permits for purchase or possession of handguns.27
+2. States Requiring Licenses or Permits for Handguns Only: Iowa, Maryland, Michigan, Nebraska, New York, North Carolina and Rhode Island all require licenses or permits for purchase or possession of handguns only.33

 Iowa: Iowa requires an annual permit to acquire pistols or revolvers.
 Permits may be revoked in the event the holder becomes disqualified.